JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

   <a v-bind:href="url"></a>
 {% endhighlight %}

-Modifiers are special postfixes denoted by a dot, which tells that a directive should be cound in some special way:
+Modifiers are special postfixes denoted by a dot, which tells that a directive should be bound in some special way:

 {% highlight html %}
   <a v-bind:href.literal="/a/b/c"></a>